RepoDynamics/PyPackIT/docs/website/source/intro/motivation/index.md

 to ensure compatibility with different hardware and software environments.
 This can also greatly simplify the setup process for users {cite}`10RuleForSoftwareInCompBio, ELIXIRSoftwareManagementPlan, WhyJohnnyCantBuild`, which is a common problem in FOSS {cite}`NamingThePainInDevSciSoft, CompSciError`.
+On the other hand, to ensure the reproducibility of results, consistent execution and predictable outcomes must be guaranteed regardless of the runtime environment.
+This is achieved through containerization—a cloud-native approach using technologies like Docker to encapsulate applications and all their dependencies into isolated, portable images {cite}`AdoptingSoftEngConceptsInSciResearch, 10RuleForSoftwareInCompBio, ELIXIRSoftwareManagementPlan, Docker`.

 Despite its importance, FAIRness is often overlooked in FOSS projects {cite}`AnalyzingGitHubRepoOfPapers, BridgingTheChasm, PublishYourCode, CompSciError`,